globalspec-it/SpamTitan_Office365/README.md

 domains in SpamTitan.

 This script accounts for multiple domains in both locations and saves a log file with import metrics and a detailed log of any failures.
-It will then email the log to your destination of choice.
+It will then email the log to your destination of choice if there is an error.

 Configuration: